McGill Redbirds and Martlets: Baseball

 In 1994, the McGill Redbirds (they played under the Redbird name at the start of the program) were one of the four founding members of the Canadian Intercollegiate Baseball Association (CIBA) along with Durham College, The University of Guelph and McMaster University.
 The first two CIBA championships were played in Montreal with the Redbirds winning the inaugural championship.

 The baseball team presently plays in the Canadian Collegiate Baseball Association (CCBA).
 They have won a total of eight national championships (1994, 2006 and 2010 under the old CIBA banner and 2014, 2015, 2016, 2017, and 2018 under the new CCBA banner), and have appeared in four national finals (1995, 2003, 2005 and 2008).

 In the 2016 CCBA National Tournament, held at Ahuntsic Park in Montreal, the Redmen went 2–1 in pool play, advancing to the semi-finals where they defeated the Saint Mary's Huskies by a score of 21–0, and then defeated the Montreal Carabins in the national championship game 3–2 on a walk-off home run by catcher Christopher Stanford.
 This victory marked a three-peat for the Redmen as Canadian National Champions, a streak which has now been extended to five straight national championships.
 The team plays on Gary Carter Field out of Trudeau Park in Côte-Saint-Luc.
+In 2025, it was announced that the baseball team would be one the teams cut at the end of the season.